-If the applicant organization or program does not meet the criteria of population specific program or a population specific program within a larger organization, the Population Specific Lead and Liaison must have attended at least 24 hours of training on population-and culturally-specific services and practices within the last 24 months.
-If the Population Specific Lead and Liaison does not meet the full 24-hour training requirement, that individual is required to complete the remaining training hours within the first 6 months of the grant period or, if newly hired, within 6 months of the hire date.
+If the applicant organization or program does not meet the criteria of population specific program or a population specific program within a larger organization, the Population Specific Core Team must have attended at least 24 hours of training on population-and culturally specific services and practices within the last 24 months.
+If the Population Specific Core Team does not meet the full 24-hour training requirement, they are required to complete the remaining training hours within the first 6 months of the grant period or, if newly hired, within 6 months of the hire date.

-See CVSSD training page for advanced sexual assault-specific trainings.
+See CVSSD SASP page for advanced sexual assault-specific training.